Graduate Certificate in Social Work in Integrated Healthcare

 Our students learn best practices for working with children, families, and individuals facing medical challenges and how to become more effective advocates within healthcare organizations.
 By combining theoretical approaches with hands-on skill building, this program will prepare you for the complexities of working within the fast-paced healthcare field.

-Growing Demand for Medical Social Workers
+Growing Demand for Social Workers in Integrated Healthcare Roles

 With rapid advances in medical technology and treatment has come a need for skilled practitioners who can evaluate the psychosocial functioning of patients and families, help them advocate for the most appropriate care, and intervene as necessary.